 “The retailers are making a push in that area — I’ve noticed it since the beginning of this year especially,” he said.

-When asked what items they plan to purchase online, 27 percent of parents said clothes and 22 percent said school supplies like pens, folders and backpacks.
-Eleven percent plan to make book purchases online and 13 percent of parents with children in preschool through high school plan to head online to buy electronic supplies.
-A plurality (28 percent) said they didn’t plan to purchase any of the items listed online.
+When asked what items they plan to purchase online, 39 percent of parents said clothes and 32 percent said school supplies like pens, folders and backpacks.
+Sixteen percent plan to make book purchases online and 19 percent of parents plan to head online to buy electronic supplies.
+A plurality (41 percent) said they didn’t plan to purchase any of the items listed online.